Skip to main content

 • optimization

-• “Like the Resident Evil 1 - 3 and Dino Crisis 1 & 2 PC GOG/Steam re-releases, this re-release of Breath of Fire IV is essentially the same version as the European & Japanese PC port released back in 2003.
-However, GOG has optimized it to work better on Windows 10/11, added rendering options, and fixed crashes and some bugs and issues that you'd run into if you were to just pop the original 2003 CD into your PC and try running it now.”
+• “Like the Resident Evil 1-3 and Dino Crisis 1 & 2 PC GOG/Steam re-releases, this re-release of Breath of Fire IV is essentially the same version as the European & Japanese PC port released back in 2003.
+However, GOG has optimized it to work better on Windows 10/11, added rendering options, and fixed crashes and some bugs and issues that you'd run into if you tried running the original 2003 CD now.”

-• “Performance-wise, the game runs really well, no issues to report there.”
+• “Performance-wise, the game runs really well with no issues to report.”

 • “And as many people know, DRM like Enigma can negatively impact performance, so adding it here feels unnecessary and pointless.”